-10. BOARD MEETINGS
+9. BOARD MEETINGS

-The Secretary of the Board shall call an initial meeting of Board members early in the new year for the purpose of electing a Chair and dealing with organizational matters.
+The secretary shall call an Annual General Meeting (AGM) in the new year prior to the upcoming appeal season for the purpose of electing a board chair and vice-chair, appointing panel chairs and legal counsel, and dealing with organizational matters.

-The Secretary, in conjunction with the Chair, shall arrange meetings of the Board, as required.
-Meetings will be conducted in accordance with Robert's Rules of Order.
+The secretary, in conjunction with the chair, shall arrange meetings of the board, as required.
+Meetings are conducted in accordance with Robert's Rules of Order.

-Quorum for a Board meeting is a majority of Board members.
-The Board may hold informational meetings at any time for training, orientation, or other purposes.
+Quorum for a board meeting is a majority of board members.
+The board may hold informational meetings at any time for training, orientation, or other purposes.